gbmhunter/blog/content/programming/operating-systems/linux/linux-serial-ports-using-c-cpp/index.md

 `VMIN` and `VTIME` are both defined as the type `cc_t`, which I have always seen be an alias for unsigned char (1 byte).
 This puts an upper limit on the number of `VMIN` characters to be 255 and the maximum timeout of 25.5 seconds (255 deciseconds).

 "Returning as soon as any data is received" does not mean you will only get 1 byte at a time.
-Depending on the OS latency, serial port speed, hardware buffers and many other things you have no direct control over, you may receive any number of bytes.
+Depending on the OS latency, serial port speed, hardware buffers and many other things you have no direct control over, **you may receive any number of bytes**.

 For example, if we wanted to wait for up to 1s, returning as soon as any data was received, we could use: